ryanthtra/prototypes/html_fundamentals_4/README.md

 > ##### For the Experience page

 >>  1. Add the google font family to the Experience header
->>  1. Add a background color of your choosing to the experience paragraph (not white)
+>>  1. Add a background color of your choosing to the experience section (not white)
 >>  1. Change the bullets or numbers on your experience list to something other than the default

 > ##### For the skill page